Roman505050/FastAPI-Feedback/README.md

 uvicorn src.main:app --reload --host 0.0.0.0 --port 8000
 ```

 Open [http://localhost:8000](http://localhost:3000) in your browser to view the result.
 There you will be able to see the main page of the site.
-P.s. links on the main page lead to the production server

 You can start editing the code in the project files.
 The server will automatically reboot when the changes are saved.